tyler-j-f/nft-bored-ape/README.md

 * I chose to use MySql rather than postgresql
   * I have not installed and configured postgresql on a local machine ever before.
     * Nor have I used postgresql with Java...
-    * I was again concerned with how long installing and configuring a new technology like postgres would take.
+    * I was again concerned with how long installing and configuring a new technology like postgresql would take.

 End Pre-Read Notes
 _____